lf-lang/rfcs/text/0002-rfc-process.md

 - Slowing down development unnecessarily, creating significant overhead, or requiring wide consensus on every decision.
-The process should be flexible enough to adapt to the concrete scope and impact of a proposal and only require a wide consensus for changes that impact large parts of the community.
+The process should be flexible enough to adapt to the concrete scope and impact of a proposal, and only require a wider consensus for changes that impact large parts of the community.
 - Specification or even standardization of language features and interfaces.
-If we decide to create specifications for certain aspects of the language and the infrastructure, this is should be done in another process, as specification incurs a considerably larger overhead.
+If we decide to create specifications for certain aspects of the language and the infrastructure, this should be done in another process, as specification incurs a considerably larger overhead.
 Assuming that we establish a specification process, RFCs could still play a role in it, e.g., for early discussion of additions to the specification.
 - Establishing a waterfall model for software design.
-While RFCs could be interpreted as a specification, they explicitly are not.
+While RFCs could be interpreted as specifications, they explicitly are not.
 On the contrary, RFCs are intended as a tool for iterating on ideas quickly and more frequently, even before there is an implementation.
 - Discussing complete implementations.
-For this we have PRs.
+For this, we have PRs.

 ## The RFC Process